raganwald/ristrettolo.gy/index.md

 Unfortunately, you can only go so far with meta-programming, and eventually you find yourself confronted with a choice: Take the blue pill, forget about fixing the language, and live a happy life until old age or a passing asteroid claims you.
 Or take the red pill, and venture into hacking the syntax with parsers, grammars, ASTs, and whatever else you need to make things like `[1..100].map { its.first_name }` work.

 > &ldquo;This is your last chance.
 After this, there is no turning back.
-You take the blue pill - the story ends, you wake up in your bed and believe whatever you want to believe.
-You take the red pill - you stay in Wonderland and I show you how deep the rabbit-hole goes.&rdquo;—*Morpheus*
+You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
+You take the red pill—you stay in Wonderland and I show you how deep the rabbit-hole goes.&rdquo;—*Morpheus*

 I took the red pill, and wound up writing [rewrite_rails][rr].
 The trouble was, Ruby was well-regarded, and the problems that I solved didn't really bother most people.
 For example, rewrite_rails provides extension methods so you can extend a class without monkey-patching it in the global namespace.
 Everyone agrees that monkey-patching is a "Bad Idea" in theory, but in practice it seems to suit Ruby programmers just fine.
 If Rails can do it, how bad can it be?

+## Meanwhile, in New York...

-Meanwhile in New York, Jeremy Ashkenas also took the red pill.
+Meanwhile, in New York, Jeremy Ashkenas also took the red pill.
 But instead of smoothing over some obscure warts in a language that was otherwise liked and well-regarded, Jeremy took on some annoyances and headaches in a language that was generally reviled as having awkward and annoying syntax: JavaScript.

 Underneath its syntax, JavaScript is extremely cool.
-Almost lisp-y, in fact.
-I suppose I ought to say that it has excellent support for first-class functions, even better than Ruby.
-And it does, but what I find interesting isn't that everything is an object in JavaScript, but rather that *everything of interest is a function*.
-Prototypical inheritance is actually very, very interesting, much more interesting than classist inheritance.
-Not because anything can be a prototype, but the idea of working with exemplars rather than classes is...

-Sorry, I was getting carried away!

-The point is, JavaScript is a good language hampered by a syntax that was very, very necessary to capture mindshare in 199x, but is holding it back in 201x.
+Almost lisp-y: It has excellent support for first-class functions, even better than Ruby.
+JavaScript is a good language hampered by a syntax that was very, very necessary to capture mindshare in 199x, but is holding it back in 201x.
 And Jeremy did something about it, he wrote [CoffeeScript].
 Yada, yada, and now CoffeeScript could be the best way to write application code targeting JavaScript runtimes.
 I use pure JavaScript most of the time when writing *libraries*, because lots of pure JavaScript users need to read the code, but when I'm writing code for a team, it's CoffeeScript, CoffeeScript, CoffeeScript.

 > "I was also seriously caught up by the digression into espresso, ristretto, etc. Worth the purchase just for the intro."—*Chris Smith*